ricomariani/CG-SQL-author/docs/developer_guide/05_cql_runtime.md

 cql_bool cql_blob_equal(cql_blob_ref _Nullable blob1, cql_blob_ref _Nullable blob2);
 ```

-Strings are the same as the others but they have many more functions
+String references are the same as the others but they have many more functions
 associated with them.

 ```c